 The NIST Cybersecurity Framework includes controls for third-party risk management and the role of each manager across the organization.
 Not only would managers in the risk and compliance, IT, third-party risk and information security departments better understand their daily role in terms of third-party risk management, but they would also know what they would do in the event of a cybersecurity incident.
 It does this by offering a structured approach to third-party risk management, with functions, categories and subcategories for organizations to follow with respect to each supplier, contractor, external service, agency or third party.

-The NIST CF is composed of five functions called the Framework Core.
-Together they make up 21 categories and more than 100 subcategories referring to controls in other frameworks.
+The NIST CSF is composed of six functions called the Framework Core.
 The goal of the Framework Core is to identify the steps organizations need to take to meet different cybersecurity standards and put the required steps into language that can be understood throughout the organization, including non-technical teams.

 1. Identify